aileenchany/seed-db-script/README.md

 # seed-db-script

 Step 1
-- create a csv folder
+- Make csv folder
-- Add csv to the csv folder
+- Add csv files to the csv folder

 Step 2
 - Add the environment variables to seedDb.py (Skip this step if you are not using the Events script)